wwkimball/rspec-puppet-yaml/README.md

 #### Variants

 This gem adds a new feature that isn't present in the gem it extends:
 `variants`.
-A variant in unit testing is a named repeat of its parent with certain inputs and expectations tweaked.
+A variant in unit testing is a named repeat of its parent container with certain inputs and expectations tweaked.
 For example, imagine you have 10 base test examples and you want to test the limits of one input while simultaneously ensuring there are no unintended side-effects (so, you want to re-run the other 9 tests for each iteration of changes to the input-under-test).
 Without variants, you'd have to duplicate those other 9 test examples over and over.
 Variants eliminate all that dupliation in your test definitions, handling the repeating configuration for you.

 Here's an example of a classic `package.pp` that enables customization of the single package's `ensure` attribute.
 The parent context defines two matcher